Dr. Scott Reis has either authored or reviewed and approved this content. Page Updated:

 Contact Dr. Reis for Breast Augmentation in Houston

-Dr. Reis is dedicated to using his surgical training and skills, along with his sense of artistry, to help people look and feel better.
+Dr. Reis is dedicated to using his surgical training and skills to help people look and feel better.
 Contact us with any questions about breast augmentation or to schedule your consultation appointment.

 1 Jacobson J, et al. Effect of Incision Choice on Outcomes in Primary Breast Augmentation.
 Aesthetic Surgery Journal, Volume 32, Issue 4, May 2012, Pages 456–462, https://doi.org/10.1177/1090820X12444267